corbosiny/FrameStackingStreetFighter/README.md

 ---
 ## Further Help

-If you have any further questions on how to use or modify this project feel free to open up an issue so that others can see the discussion and benifit from the answer.
-However before asking any issues please check to see if your issue has been answered before to avoid redundancy.
+Feel free to open up issues if running into problems with this project.
+However before asking any issues please check to see if your issue has already been answered.
 If you have any questions regarding contributing please refer to the contributing guidelines for more information.

 ---
 ## References: